RohanAntony/rohanantony.github.io/src/content/projects/pipecat-and-cloudflare.md

 **LiveKit Cloud** is a [distributed mesh of SFUs](https://livekit.com/blog/scaling-webrtc-with-distributed-mesh); participants connect to their nearest instance and sessions can span data centers.
 Its pricing page advertises delivering **"voice and video worldwide in under 250ms."** Treat that as a marketing transport figure, not a measured end-to-end voice round-trip — and note LiveKit's separately published latency benchmarks are *LLM inference* numbers (e.g., \~192 ms time-to-first-token for their hosted Gemma 4), which are a different measurement again.
 Don't conflate transport latency, inference latency, and end-to-end voice latency.

 **Self-hosted LiveKit** gets you the same SFU software but *not* the managed mesh's global footprint for free — that geographic distribution is something LiveKit Cloud operates for you.
 Self-hosted, your latency is only as good as your own deployment: a single-region SFU means users on other continents pay the cross-ocean hop, and multi-region placement (with LiveKit's region-aware node selector) is on you to stand up and run.
 So self-hosting can match LiveKit Cloud's latency *if* you replicate its multi-region topology — which is real operational work.

-**The honest take:** for the *transport hop*, all three are edge-optimized WebRTC SFUs and will feel similar *when deployed close to the user*.
-In this project, the dominant latency source isn't the SFU at all — it's the extra hop the WebSocket adapter introduces (SFU ↔ bot) plus the Azure Realtime model's own response time.
-Using LiveKit Agents instead removes that separate Cloudflare-SFU-to-bot WebSocket hop and integrates the media orchestration directly (though the frontend is still WebRTC and the Realtime API is still a separate WebSocket to Azure/OpenAI — it's not literally one media system).
-If sub-250 ms transport latency matters and you don't want to build and benchmark the routing yourself, LiveKit Cloud's managed mesh does that placement for you.
-If your bottleneck is the LLM (it usually is for speech-to-speech), the transport choice barely moves the needle.

 ### Running the bot on multiple continents